autothor2018/Testing/README.md

 # Testing
-Testing the git pull with jenkins
+Testing the git pull with jenkins --- testing webhook